 The exchange of information is governed by the Common Reporting Standard ("CRS").
-As of 31 January 2022, 115 jurisdictions had signed the multilateral competent authority agreement ("MCAA"), which is a multilateral framework agreement to automatically exchange financial and personal information, with the subsequent bilateral exchanges coming into effect between those signatories that file the subsequent notifications.
-For three jurisdictions, i.e. the Maldives, Jamaica and Kenya, the intended first information exchange is only envisaged as of September 2022.
+As of 22 November 2022, 119 jurisdictions had signed the multilateral competent authority agreement ("MCAA"), which is a multilateral framework agreement to automatically exchange financial and personal information, with the subsequent bilateral exchanges coming into effect between those signatories that file the subsequent notifications.